On the Existence of Reactive Strategies Resilient to Delay: Introduction

-\textbf{Games under Delayed Control.} Chen et al.~\cite{ChenFLMZ21} introduced (graph) games under delayed control to capture this type of incomplete information.
-Intuitively, assume the players so far have constructed a finite path~$v_0 \cdots v_k$ through the graph.
-Then, the controller has to base her decision on a visible proper prefix $v_0 \cdots v_{k-\delta}$, where $\delta$ is the amount of delay.
-Hence, the suffix~$v_{k-\delta+1} \cdots v_k$ is not yet available to base the decision on, although the decision to be made is to be applied at the last state $v_k$ in the sequence.
+Chen et al.~\cite{ChenFLMZ21} introduced (graph) games under delayed control to capture this type of incomplete information.
+Intuitively, assume the players so far have constructed a finite path~$v_0 \cdots v_n$ through the graph.
+Then, the controller has to base their decision on a visible proper prefix $v_0 \cdots v_{n-\delta}$, where $\delta$ is the amount of delay.
+Hence, the suffix~$v_{n-\delta+1} \cdots v_n$ is not yet available to base the decision on, although the decision to be made is to be applied at the last state $v_n$ in the sequence.

-They showed that solving games under delayed control with safety conditions and with respect to a given delay is decidable: They presented two algorithms, an exponential one based on a reduction to delay-free safety games using a queue of length~$\delta$, and a more practical incremental algorithm synthesizing a series of controllers handling increasing delays and reducing game-graph size in between.
+Chen et al.\ showed that solving games under delayed control with safety conditions and with respect to a given delay is decidable: They presented two algorithms, an exponential one based on a reduction to delay-free safety games using a queue of length~$\delta$, and a more practical incremental algorithm synthesizing a series of controllers handling increasing delays and reducing game-graph size in between.
 They showed that even a naïve implementation of this algorithm outperforms the reduction-based one, even when the latter is used with state-of-the-art solvers for delay-free games.
 However, the exact complexity of the incremental algorithm and that of solving games under delayed control remained open.

 Note that asking whether there is some delay~$\delta$ that allows controller to win reduces to solving standard, i.e., delay-free games, as they correspond to the case~$\delta = 0$.
 The reason is monotonicity in the delay: if the controller can win for delay $\delta$ then also for any $\delta' < \delta$.
 More interesting is the question whether controller wins with respect to every possible delay.
 Chen et al.\ conjectured that there is some exponential $\delta$ such that if the controller wins under delay~$\delta$, then also under every $\delta'$.
+We call a $\delta$ with this property decisive.